-Arguably the most common reason why people take prescription drugs is to help relieve their pain.
+Arguably the most common reason people take prescription drugs is to help relieve their pain.
 That’s why opioids, which are notorious for relieving pain, are so commonly prescribed.
-In fact, doctors prescribe individuals opioids so much that prescription drug abuse rates have skyrocketed and the U.S. is currently in an opioid epidemic.
-To overcome the high rates of prescription drug abuse, it’s important to recognize the signs of addiction.
+Doctors prescribe individuals opioids so much that prescription drug abuse rates have skyrocketed, and the US is currently in an opioid epidemic.
+To overcome the high rates of prescription drug abuse, we must learn to recognize the signs of addiction.
 However, you should realize that it is practically impossible to overcome substance use disorder without professional help.
 You have the highest chances of a successful recovery if you attend a rehab center that offers quality prescription drug addiction treatment.
 If you want to learn more about prescription drug rehab in Little Creek, Pennsylvania, you are in the right place.
 We will explain everything regarding addiction to prescription medication and how we treat it in our Lake Ariel facility.

 What Are Prescription Drugs?

-In 2018, the National Center for Drug Abuse reported that 53 million people, or 19.4% of the U.S. population, that is 12 years of age or older have abused a drug before.
-Of the people that have previously abused a drug, 6% abused prescription medications, 9% abused stimulants, and 1% abused benzos.
+In 2018, the National Center for Drug Abuse reported that 53 million people, or 19.4% of the US population that is 12 years of age or older, have abused a drug before.
+Of those who have previously abused a drug, 6% abused prescription medications, 9% abused stimulants, and 1% abused benzos.
 This study alone goes to show how prominent prescription drug abuse is and that we are experiencing an opioid epidemic.
 Unfortunately, it can be extremely difficult to stop using medication once addiction develops.
 In those situations, your best chance for recovery is attending a prescription drug addiction rehab center like Little Creek.

 Causes of Prescription Drug Abuse and Addiction

-Unfortunately, because prescription painkillers, such as opioids, are often very strong and addictive, any small form of misuse can lead to prescription drug abuse and eventually, prescription drug addiction.
-That’s why prescription drug abuse and addiction have become the huge problem that it is today.
+Unfortunately, because prescription painkillers, such as opioids, are often powerful and addictive, any small form of misuse can lead to prescription drug abuse and, eventually, prescription drug addiction.
+That’s why prescription drug abuse and addiction have become the massive problem it is today.
 Addiction can still occur even when individuals aren’t taking prescription drugs for recreational use.

 Symptoms and Signs of Prescription Drug Abuse

 There are numerous symptoms and signs of prescription drug abuse.
 Knowing what to look out for and noticing signs of abuse can allow you to get treatment in time.
 Unless treated, prolonged use can cause lasting damage to your physical and mental health.
-Of course, the symptoms and signs of prescription drug abuse can vary in type and severity depending on the type of prescription drug that a person is abusing and how long a person has been using.
+Of course, the symptoms and signs of prescription drug abuse can vary in type and severity.
+The differences stem from the type of prescription drug being abused and how long a person has been using.

 Common symptoms and signs of prescription drug abuse include: